AashiSachdeva/parking_lot/README.md

-Run the shell script with : ./parking_lot.sh in the directory src/com/main
+Run the shell script with : ./parking_lot.sh from root directory

 If an interactive shell is needed then enter ./parking_lot.
 It gives and Interactive shell